matt9527-marist/MyObsidianNotes/Machine Learning/006 Classification Concepts and Metrics.md

 **Binary Classification**
 Why?
 This happens all the time and has become incredibly important in AI and predicting in several other fields.
 This is predicting YES/NO.
 In many situations, even if we have a case where there are more than 2 categories, we may end up wanting to subsume things into 2 categories regardless.
+Always a class value of interest:
+- Detecting security intrusions: Threat or not a threat?
+- Bank verifications: Valid or not valid?
+- Disease Predictions: Disease present or not present?